The Queen's Head, Toodyay: James Everett

 Everett achieved his aim and sailed for London on 19 July 1886.

+Everett died on 13 April 1893 in Tilkey, a village just north of his hometown of Coggeshall.
+His death came 11 days after his Wife's.

 Thomas Donegan

 In 1886, Thomas Donegan purchased all Everett's properties for the sum of 1500 pounds.
 He had sold the ownership of the Freemason's Hotel to his brother James Donegan.
 James had formerly operated the Bailup Inn on Toodyay Road.

 Charlotte, wife of Thomas Donegan and youngest daughter of John and Charlotte Herbert, brought an air of respectability to the Queen's Head.
 The Donegan family made it their home.
 The Queen's Head was now a long narrow structure containing about twelve rooms and many an occasion was celebrated under its roof.
 Concerts, dances, meetings, dinners, church services were attended by the people of Newcastle.

 Donegan died on 26 July 1891.
 Although a mere 40 years of age he was a man of considerable means.
-Social life in the old township waned dramatically after his passing.
+Social life in the old township waned dramatically after his death.

 The Queen's Head stood for quite some time afterwards.
 In 1910 it was occupied by a retired watchmaker.